c00/botman/readme.md

 I'm adding features as I feel they're useful.
 I'm open to suggestions and outside contributions.
 The aim is to be simple, non-intrusive and transparent about data.

-- [x] History - Store conversation history locally in text files so users can continue older conversations and replay earlier responses.
 - [ ] LLM agnostic - Make botman able to work with any LLM by abstracting the interface to the LLM.
-- [ ] Ability to execute or at least copy to clipboard the last printed command.